Bioconductor/BBS/README.md

 * Dan Tenenbaum should be the first person to ask.
 * Herv&eacute; Pag&egrave;s should be the next person to ask.
-  He has not been completely in the loop regarding the move to the cloud but Dan will try and catch him up.
+  He has not been completely in the loop regarding the move to the cloud but Dan (and this document) will try and catch him up.
 * If neither of those two are available, Martin Morgan may know.

 ## General overview of BBS